mach-composer/mach-composer-cli/docs/src/components/structure.md

 By default, integrations are set on the given cloud provider.
 So when no `integrations` defintion is given, it defaults to `['aws']` in case of an AWS deployment.

 !!! tip "Non-cloud components"
     As an example; you might have a component defining some custom commercetools product types.
-No further cloud infrastructure is needed.
+No further cloud infrastructure is needed.<br>
     In this case, that component will have `integrations: ['commeretools']` and MACH won't pass any of the cloud-specific variables.

 #### cloud integration